Engaging an ever-changing world with a never-changing gospel.

 Interested in helping to strategize Trinity’s global reach?
 We have a team to match your gifts and passions.
 Partner with us to expand His Kingdom here on earth—ask God to show you how you can play a role in making Him known.

 This team oversees Trinity’s ongoing work with our Ethiopia mission partners.
-They invest in outreach and translation efforts for the Suri and Suri-Baale who until recently were unreached people groups in the Southwest corner of Ethiopia.
+They invest in outreach, translation, and literacy efforts for the Suri and Suri-Baale who, until recently, were unreached people groups in the Southwest corner of Ethiopia.
 They also foster our relationship with the South West Bethel Synod, within which the Suri live.
-They especially help the Bible School, which trains pastors (including Suri ones) and they also provide scholarships for women students.
-Every year or two, a trip is made to visit the Suri, our Synod, and Trinity’s missionaries working in Ethiopia.
+They mainly help the Bible School, which trains pastors (including Suri ones).
+Every year or two, a trip is made to visit the Suri, the translators, and our Synod in Ethiopia.